The annual World Press Photo contest, now in its 57th edition, awards the best in visual journalism.

 2. Spot News Stories, 1st prize – Goran Tomasevic (Serbia) for Reuters

-In this photo, from the series, “Rebels Attack Government Checkpoint,” Syrian rebel fighters take cover amid flying debris and shrapnel after being hit by a tank shell fired toward them by the Syrian Army in the Ain Tarma neighborhood of Damascus, Syria.
+In this photo, from the series, “Rebels Attack Government Checkpoint,” Syrian rebel fighters take cover amid flying debris and shrapnel after being hit by a tank shell fired towards them by the Syrian Army in the Ain Tarma neighbourhood of Damascus, Syria.

 On Jan.
 30, 2013, a Syrian rebel group planning an attack on government forces was hit by sniper fire in Damascus.
 After evacuating their comrade, who was shot in the chest and would later die from injuries, the rebels returned to attack the checkpoint with rocket fire.
 Subsequently, government forces fired tank shells at the rebels.
 The rebels eventually retreated for the day to mourn the death of their comrade.